 The facets and key questions below are from the Researcher Skill Development Framework.
 Research is cyclical, and a librarian can help you navigate through this process.

-The library provides a variety of materials, such as:
+The library provides access to a variety of materials, including:

 Field Searching - search for words only in the title, subjects, etc. to try to limit your results to more relevant articles